polterguy/phosphorusfive-dox/chapter-2.md

           innerValue:Hello World
 ```

 If you try to click the button created by the Hyperlambda above, it will change its value to *"Hello World"*.
+If you wish, you can refresh your page, to reset the button's text, for then to click it again.

 ## Walking through the code

-Hyperlambda is a key/value/children file format.
-Technically, it is not in fact even a programming language, but a file format, for declaring *"graph objects"*, or *"tree structures"*.
-In fact, it is quite similar to JSON, for those acquinted with it.
-With Hyperlambda, you can declare tree structures.
-Your tree structures, are created out of *"nodes"*.
-Visualize a single node as a *"leaf or a branch in a tree"*, if it helps you to understand exactly what Hyperlambda does.
-Everything in P5 is a *"tree"*.
+Hyperlambda is a name/value/children file format.
+Technically, it is not in fact a programming language, but a file format, for declaring *"graph objects"*, or *"tree structures"*.
+It is quite similar to JSON, for those acquinted with it.
+With Hyperlambda, you can declare tree structures, or *"lambda objects"* as we often refer to them as.
+Your *"lambda objects"*, are created out of *"nodes"*.
+Hence, Hyperlambda declares lambda.
+Lambda is a collection of nodes.

+Think of it like the relationship between JSON (Hyperlambda), and the JavaScript objects after the JSON is evaluated (lambda), and properties of your JavaScript object (nodes).

+### Visualizing Hyperlambda/lambda/nodes

+A useful analogy for understanding the structure of Hyperlambda, is to imagine a single node as a folder on disc.
+Each folder can have multiple folders inside of itself.
+These inner folders are the equivalent of a node's children nodes.
+Each folder can also have files within it.
+These files corresponds to the *"value"* of your nodes.

+Hence, Hyperlambda declares lambda.
+Lambda consists of nodes.
+Each node can have a name, and optionally a value, in addition to optionally also a list of children nodes itself.

+If you still think this is difficult to understand, you can watch [this video](https://www.youtube.com/watch?v=oML2JE8kAO0), describing the relationship between Hyperlambda, lambda and nodes.

+### Analyzing our code

 Above, our `create-widget:foo` parts, which is our first line of code, declares a *"node"*.
 The node has a name, or a key, being **[create-widget]**, and a value being *"foo"*.
 This creates a *"widget"* for us, which is an HTML element.
 Which type of element, and/or widget, this will create, depends upon which arguments you supply to it.
 The widget will have an ID attribute of *"foo"*, which is later used to reference the widget, and change or retrieve its properties and/or value(s).